Ants Are Model for Tiny Powerful Robots

 The researchers studied the dynamics of teamwork among ants, the creatures Pulitzer Prize winning biological scientist E. O. Wilson has identified as second only to humans in their social organization despite being individually only one millionth of the size of a human.
 If ants in a group use three of their six legs simultaneously, the researchers and Wilson observed, their individual force is greatly magnified.
 Scientists have also found that despite ants’ light weight, the architecture of their necks gives them exceptional individual strength.

-Christensen and Srinivasan Suresh, both graduate students, along with researcher Katie Hahm and mechanical engineering professor Mark Cutkosky are authors of the paper “Let’s All Pull Together: Principles for Sharing Large Loads in Microrobot Teams,” which is to be presented in May at the International Conference on Robotics and Automation in Stockholm.
+Christensen and Srinivasan Suresh, both graduate students, along with researcher Katie Hahm and mechanical engineering professor Mark Cutkosky are authors of the paper “Let’s All Pull Together: Principles for Sharing Large Loads in Microrobot Teams,” which was presented in May 2016 at the International Conference on Robotics and Automation in Stockholm.

 “Just what makes that little old ant think he’ll move that rubber tree plant

 Anyone knows an ant, can’t move a rubber tree plant………